What is Lent? And When Does Lent Start?

 In Genesis, the flood which destroyed the earth was brought about by 40 days and nights of rain.
 The Israelites spent 40 years in the wilderness before reaching the promised land.
 Moses fasted for 40 days before receiving the ten commandments on Mount Sinai.
 Jesus spent 40 days praying and fasting in the wilderness in preparation for his ministry.

-Lent 2024 is taking place between 14 February – 28 March.
+Lent 2026 is taking place between 18 February – 2 April.

 What to do for Lent?

 For many Christians, Lent is a time where they make space to pray, read the Bible and reflect on God’s love.
-This collection of Lent scriptures remind us that when we seek God, we will find Him.
+This collection of Lent scriptures remind us that when we seek God, we will find him.

 What is Shrove Tuesday?

 Traditionally, Shrove Tuesday was a day where Christians could reflect on the sins they needed to repent of before the Lenten season began.
-The name Shrove comes from the old middle English word ‘Shriven’ meaning to go to confession to say sorry for the wrong things you’ve done.
+The name Shrove comes from the old middle English word ‘Shriven’ meaning to go to confession to say sorry for the wrong things we’ve done.

 Shrove Tuesday is also known as Pancake Day which comes from the old English custom of using up all the fattening ingredients before Lent, so that people were ready to fast.
 The fattening ingredients that most people had in their houses were eggs and milk, hence why people began combining them with flour to make pancakes.